 The 12th Implementation Challenge is dedicated to the study of Vehicle Routing problems (broadly defined), bringing together research in both theory and practice.
 The over-arching purpose of a Challenge is to assess the practical performance of algorithms for a particular problem class, while fostering interactions that transfer ideas between researchers in areas that span algorithms, data structures, implementation, and applications.
-This rendition of the Challenge is part of the DIMACS Special Focus on Bridging Continuous and Discrete Optimization and will be capped by a workshop hosted by DIMACS at Rutgers University June 14-16, 2021.
+This rendition of the Challenge is part of the DIMACS Special Focus on Bridging Continuous and Discrete Optimization and will be capped by a workshop hosted by DIMACS at Rutgers University.
+The event has been postponed because of COVID-19 and is now planned for April 6-8, 2022.
 This Challenge is being held in honor of David S. Johnson, and the workshop will include activities dedicated to him and his many contributions to the study of algorithms.

 The Vehicle Routing Problem (VRP) and other related dispatch problems have been widely studied for over fifty years because they are of both practical relevance and theoretical interest.
 Designing efficient routes for vehicles performing distribution or service functions translates directly to cost savings, making vehicle routing a topic of great commercial interest.
 Moreover, the fact that it generalizes the Traveling Salesman Problem, but is substantially more difficult, has kept it in the sights of theoreticians for decades.
 The VRP exists in a myriad of variations that arise from practical considerations like vehicle capacities, delivery time windows, delays in road networks, and the ability to split deliveries.